The Blue Bird (1940 film): Awards

-Film Products
+Merchandise

 Dolls

-Shirley Temple Blue Bird dolls were first made in the 1940s to coincide with the film (Composition Shirley's had started in production in 1934).
-These dolls were dressed to look like Mytyl (Shirley's Character).
-They could come in many variants, different sizing's, costumes and face molds.
-Younger face (chubbier with less rosy cheeks) Older Shirley face (Slimmer head mold with make up by the eyes) Each doll is marked with "Shirley Temple" either on the head or the body (There are many variants to the marking but they will always say Shirley) and comes in a cardboard box with a Shirley Temple doll button on the dolls outfit.
+Shirley Temple Blue Bird dolls were first made in the 1940s to coincide with the film (Composition Shirleys had started in production in 1934).
+These dolls were dressed to look like Mytyl (Shirley's character).
+They could come in many variants, different sizings, costumes and face molds: Younger face (chubbier with less rosy cheeks) and older Shirley face (Slimmer head mold with make up by the eyes).
+Each doll is marked with "Shirley Temple" either on the head or the body (There are many variants to the marking, but they will always say “Shirley”) and comes in a cardboard box with a Shirley Temple doll button on the doll's outfit.
+The variants are:

 13 inch doll with a light blue dress with white sleeves and white section on the front where a felt bluebird can be seen in the middle, she can be found wearing white shoes with a button strap with white socks (many turned off white over time).

 16 Inch Shirley doll with a dress with a white top half and a bottom blue skirt section.
 This skirt section has a white pinafore lied over it with one blue bird on the side of the bottom of the pinafore.
 On top is a red tie up vest/bodice.
 Again with the white/off white oil cloth shoes and whitish socks the same as the 13 inch.

-18 Inch Shirley doll is much like the 16 inch but the differences lie in the birds being on both sides of the pinafore and no lace up on the bodice as well as a much lighter skirt section and much darker birds.
+18 Inch Shirley doll is much like the 16 inch, but the differences lie in the birds being on both sides of the pinafore and no lace up on the bodice, as well as a much lighter skirt section and much darker birds.

-20 Inch Shirley dolls outfit is exactly like the 16 inch, she also wears a blue ribbon in her hair.
+20 Inch Shirley dolls outfit is exactly like the 16 inch; she also wears a blue ribbon in her hair.

-Its important to remember that these are the most common variations.
-Since the dolls clothes were made a lot of the time with extra fabric and by housewives (since the Ideal toy company couldn't keep up with the dolls high demand they had woman working out of their homes to help them finish with production) they have many valid slight variations caused by this "non factory" setting.
-Most Shirley clothes you will be able to find marked with her name on the inside tag to verify if its legit.
+These are the most common variations.
+Since the dolls clothes were often made with extra fabric and by housewives (since the Ideal toy company couldn't keep up with the dolls' high demand they had women working out of their homes to help them finish with production) they have many valid slight variations caused by this "non factory" setting.
+Most Shirley clothes will be marked with her name on the inside tag to verify its legitimacy.

-Danbury mint for a dress up Shirley temple doll also made a Blue Bird outfit.
+The Danbury Mint, for a dress up Shirley temple doll, also made a Blue Bird outfit.
 It comes with a dark blue jacket bodice and dress piece with white on the top and a skirt with dark blue with some dark red and thin white striped mixed in.
-Also came with it were moccasin type brown shoes.
+Also included were moccasin- type brown shoes.